untwisted/untwisted/BOOK.md

 hello world
 ~~~

-The 'Timer' object is used to execute a handle just once.
+The Timer object is used to execute a handle just once.
 It is possible to cancel the handle call by calling
-the method 'Timer.cancel'.
+the method Timer.cancel.

-The 'Sched' object is used to get a handle executed periodically.
+The Sched object is used to get a handle executed periodically.

 ~~~python
 >>> from untwisted.timer import Sched